amrhisham-95/uncle-Jack-s/README.md

 2.Architecture Pattern : MVVM (Model-View-ViewModel) is used in this project.

 3.I connect the app with Firebase for Sign in & sign up by two ways: Email&Password Or Google.

+4.I Used TabLayout, Navigation Drawer, Bottom Navigation and also Menu in this app.

 ## Installation
 1.Clone the app using Git or import it to Android Studio.